‘Today, people did not look at me the same way’: In Delhi, a conversation with an Afghan friend

 “I hope they don’t chop it off.
 In the quest to keep everything green and alike, I hope they at least give it enough respect to die on its own, you know?” she said, looking me in the eye for the first time in 16 minutes.
 She didn’t expect an answer.

 It had been less than 24 hours before that her phone began flooding with news notifications, and calls from back home.
-From a home she ran away from when she was threee.
+A home she ran away from when she was threee.
 From a home that was Kabul.

 “I remember everything very faintly,” she whispered as her eyes filled up, though she didn’t allow herself to shed a single tear.
 “I was a kid.
 But I have blurry images of my parents taking turns to carry us in their arms, covering our mouths.
 If either four of us cried or even made a sound, they would have found us in the dark.”